jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 received packet.
 The TX done event is commonly used to release resources or update statistics.

+As described before, the Event Notification mechanism can be called during ISR or thread context (BH processor).
+Thus, this must be taken into consideration for the implementation of the Event Notification callback (e.g the `RX_DONE` event might post an event to an event queue in order to fetch the packet).

 The full list of events and implications are defined in the Interface Definition section.

-### 4.3.3 Device Specific IEEE802.15.4 HAL Implementation
+### 4.3.3 Device Driver

-The Device Specific IEEE802.15.4 HAL implementation is part of the IEEE802.15.4 Radio HAL component in the above figure.
-It implements the hardware-dependent part of the IEEE802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code by using the Device Driver API which grants access to all device operations.
+The Device Driver implements the hardware-dependent part of the IEEE802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code, which grants access to all device operations.

-## 4.4 Device Driver
-The Device Driver implements the Hardware Adoption Layer of the device.
-It provides minimal functionalities needed by the Radio Operations, and additionally a mechanism to expose the ISR of the radio, so the Bottom-Half processor can offload the ISR.
+The Device Driver additionally provides a mechanism to expose the ISR of radios that require the Bottom-Half processor.

-The function set of the Device Driver can include device specific features that are not exposed but the Radio HAL API (e.g., Smart Listening with AT86RF2xx radios).
-The Device Driver is an independent component and it can be used without the Radio HAL on top, for testing purposes or device specific applications.
+The function set of the Device Driver can include device specific features that are not exposed by the Radio HAL API (e.g., Smart Listening with AT86RF2xx radios).

 # 5 Implementation Details
 ## 5.1 Initialization of device drivers